Saigon (Ho Chi Minh City), Vietnam

 Trendy little cafes – dare I call them ‘hipster’ – are all across the cities, where you can order lattes while enjoying free fast wifi from your shared large polished wood tables.

 Rooftop bars that resemble student gardens have extensive cocktail lists.
-Casual dining where expats and locals mingle favour quality over price.
+Casual dining where expats and locals mingle favours quality over price.

 There are Westerners at these places, sure, but it’s the wealthy millennial Vietnamese who make them their local haunts.
 I watch one Vietnamese girl spend ten minutes perfecting a selfie shot while her boyfriend patiently stirs and sips his cocktail.